 If you find current times depressing, and fear for the future, just spend 20 minutes reading any history book, and imagine a world before schools, feminism, soap, toothpaste, anaesthetics, books, recorded music, fridges, washing machines, atheism, lighting, toilets, heating, doctors, democracy, human rights, laws, choices about who you marry, if you marry, and how many children you want to have.

 Why does Rebellious Optimism matter?
 Because depression and negativity lead to resignation.
 And we want action, inspiration - leading to hope and progress.
 Whoosh means energy and dynamism in English.

 If you are a woman, or gay, or disabled, or have mental health problems, there has never been a better time to be alive.
 We recognise the rights of many groups to full equality, independence and engagement.
 The internet provides forums where we share, support and explore.

 Optimism is often viewed as childish, naive, silly.
 But in fact pessimism is all of those things: adolescent, foolish, mistaken.
 Next time you hear somebody complaining about life, ask them when in the past they would rather have been born?
 The same question was posed to Trump supporters wearing Make America Great Again caps (the ultimate retro-chic).
 And they struggled to answer the question.

-The world faces challenges like climate collapse, corporate tax avoidance, post-Corona mental health issues, the digitisation of work and inequality, war in Europe, but evidence suggests that we can overcome these problems, and find creative solutions.
+The world faces challenges like climate collapse, corporate tax avoidance, post-Corona mental health issues, the digitisation of work and inequality, war in Europe, disinformation, polarisation, new threats to democracy, but evidence suggests that we can overcome these problems, and find creative solutions.

 is based on facts, science, evidence, not just the filter bubbles we